Dr Matteo Castronovo

 Research interests

-In his studies, Dr Castronovo has uncovered novel emergent behaviour of nucleic acids in crowded environments, including DNA origami structures.
+I’ve uncovered novel emergent behaviours of nucleic acids in highly dense environments, including DNA nanostructures.
 These behaviours reflect structural changes, as well as changes in enzyme diffusion and recognition under conditions of nanoscale confinement and high molecular density.
-His findings reveal that nucleic acid-nucleic acid and nucleic acid-protein interactions proceed in a qualitatively different manner in dense and ordered nanosystems, compared to their interactions in bulk solution or in the presence of macromolecular crowding agents.
-These findings suggest that nucleic acid self-assembly can be manipulated to deliberately control the diffusion, recognition, and reactivity of nucleic acid towards enzymes and other ligands.
-Matteo's long-term vision is that nucleic acid-based biosensors can be developed that can self-adapt to diverse biological microenvironments.
-In turn, this will allow the development of new bioanalytical approaches that can meet the challenge of the intrinsic heterogeneity of biological tissues.
+My findings reveal that nucleic acid-nucleic acid and nucleic acid-enzyme interactions proceed in a qualitatively different manner in dense and ordered nanosystems, compared to their interactions in bulk solution or in the presence of macromolecular crowding agents.
+These findings suggest that nucleic acid self-assembly can be manipulated to deliberately control the biomolecular diffusion and recognition in nanoreactors.
+My long-term vision is to use DNA nanostructure topology as an engineering parameter to expand DNA function and reactivity.

 <h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://environment.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>